PacktPublishing/Hands-On-DevOps-for-Architects/Chap09-DevOpsEcommerce/README.md

 We connect the Ansible controller node: vagrant ssh ansctl

-From the ansible node we can install Ansible sudo apt-get update sudo apt-get install software-properties-common sudo apt-add-repository ppa:ansible/ansible sudo apt-get update sudo apt-get install ansible
+From the ansible node we can install Ansible sudo apt-get -y update sudo apt-get -y install software-properties-common sudo apt-add-repository -y ppa:ansible/ansible sudo apt-get -y update sudo apt-get -y install ansible

 You can use the ssh-keygen command to create your private/public keypair which we will then use to connect to the other nodes.